Joonsey/joonsey.github.io/README.md

 I have gotten into a weird sleep schedule where i sleep from 5-9pm and stay up for the rest of the day/night.
 Althought i'm content with it as i'm atleast able to show up in class now.
 I have spent alot of time researching `css` and `html`.
 As well as learning some fundamentals of a secure back-end query and process made with SQL and `JavaScript` from a Turk.

 I'm some what dissatisfied with my progress however, been alot of researching but my physical practise has been lackluster.
 I find implementing`css` in `html` being unnaturaly hard which is strange considering how easy they are suppose to be.
 I did watch a [really good presentation about css grid](https://www.youtube.com/watch?v=7kVeCqQCxlk&ab_channel=CodingTech).
 (I recommend everyone to watch, even people who don't have a general interests in IT.)
 Which was extremely helpful and simple, was also fun to practise with.

+### second week {#secondweek}
+Remained the same sleep schedule, learned some more api calls but lost alot of progress due to being incompetent.
+Gotten some offers on Fiverr but declined all of them as most of them seemed criminal or malicious.

+Tried to some Web-dev but didn't get too far.
+Understand HTML and CSS even better now though

+### 3rd week {#thirdweek}
+Didn't really do alot, just played video games.
+Although tried to learn about 0auth but that seems overcomplicated and i am contracting a migrane just thinking about it.

+Tried to practise webscraping!
+So i made a script that finds a movie on IDMB and returns the rating of the said movie in a script.
+Pretty cool. (might link to that later when it's fully operational)

+### 4th week {#fourthweek}
+Vacation, video game rampage

+### 5th week {#fifthweek}
+Back in a rythm where i sleep all day but code mostly during the morning before school.
+I have again implemented new API's on my Discord bot and made some new funny functions as well as making it display weather information in my area using YR's Weather API.
+Having alot of fun with that.

+Alot of trial and error with 0Auth to attempt to implement World Of Warcraft Data on my discord bot.
+Again, it's [Snowden](https://joonsey.github.io/Snowden/) i'm talking about.